alxroyer/scenario/doc/src/advanced.assertions.rst

     All ``unittest`` assertions methods may not have their equivalent in the :py:class:`scenario._assertions.Assertions` class.

-    In case you need one of these, the :py:attr:`scenario._assertionhelpers.unittest` object makes it available.
+    In case you need one of these, the :py:data:`scenario._assertionhelpers.unittest` object makes it available.